hund030/TeamsFx_Wiki_review/Embed-a-dashboard-canvas-in-Teams.md

 ### Step 1: Add SSO feature to your Teams app

 Microsoft Teams provides single sign-on (SSO) function for an app to obtain signed in Teams user token to access Microsoft Graph.
-For how to add SSO feature to your Teams app, please refer to [this document](https://aka.ms/teamsfx-add-sso).
+For how to add SSO feature to your Teams app, please refer to [this document](https://aka.ms/teamsfx-add-sso-new).

 ### Step 2: Install required npm packages

-Run the following command in your project `tabs` folder to install the required npm packages:
+Run the following command in the root directory of your project to install the required npm packages:

 ```bash
 npm install @microsoft/mgt-react @microsoft/mgt-element @microsoft/mgt-teamsfx-provider